 CBD comes in many shapes and forms.
-CBD creams, lotions, salves, topicals etc. are said to provide localized relief compared to other methods of consumption like CBD tinctures, CBD gummies and CBD vape oils.
+CBD creams, lotions, salves, topicals etc. are said to provide localized relief, much like transdermal CBD patches.
+Other methods of consumption like CBD tinctures, CBD gummies and CBD vape juice provide more generalized relief.
 Even if you don’t vape, but want to try CBD for pain, CBD topicals might be just what you need.
 Keep on reading to learn more about what CBD topicals are, how to use them, and the best ones that you can get right now.

 Hemp Bombs Pain Rub is a triple-medicating bio-coolant that promotes relief for joint and arthritis pain, muscle aches, back and knee pain.
 It contains active ingredients like menthol for a full cold therapy profile.
 It comes in 1 oz and 4 oz containing 50 or 200 mg of CBD.
 Try Hemp Bombs Pain Rub for a natural choice.